 The remote operating vehicles (ROVs) are equipped with cameras and are able to perform surveys in deepwaters.
 One can follow the reconnaissance of the robot in real time in front of screens like a video game.

-The small submersibles Jules and Jim, which were designed for research at great depths, were used by Franck Goddio for excavations on the Royal Captain.
+The small submersibles Jules and Jim, which were designed for research at great depths, were used by Franck Goddio for excavations.
 Capable of diving to a depth of 1,000 metres and carrying one passenger and one pilot, they were fitted with a camera and powerful searchlights.
 The Deep Rovers were equipped with multifunctional articulate robotic arms with a pincer on one side and a suction cup on the other which made it possible to pick up objects delicately.
 The plastic bubble in which the passengers travel is to be able to withstand pressure of the sea and to allow a 320° panoramic view.
 Each dive could last up to 8 hours.